The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Construction of quaternionic holomorphic curves.

-We may choose the local parameter disc $\Delta_P$ so that $\fq\subset X_0$.
-Let $W_\fq$ correspond to the subspace $H^0(X_0,\caL(-\fq))$ of holomorphic sections of $\caL$ which vanish on $\fq$: it is a left $\H$-subspace since $\fq$ is $\rho$-invariant.
-Since $X_0$ is a Stein manifold it follows (by calculating the cohomology of the sheaf exact sequence $0\to \caL(-\fq)\to\caL\to\caL_\fq\to 0$) that $\dim_\C(W/W_\fq)=\deg(\fq)=2n+2$. \begin{rem} I see no reason why singular points of $X$ should be excluded from the divisor $\fq$, even in the case where $\caL$ is not locally free, but since this adds complications to the subsequent discussion we will ignore this possibility in this article. \end{rem} Now consider the dependence of $f$ on the choice of trivialisation $\varphi$.
-By remark \ref{rem:change_of_triv} any change of trivialisation has the form $\varphi\mapsto\varphi e^{s_0+it_0}\gamma'$ where $\gamma'\in\Gamma_-$.
-By remark \ref{rem:gamma} this only alters $f$ by congruence.
+Now consider the dependence of $f$ on the choice of trivialisation $\varphi$.
+By Remark \ref{rem:change_of_triv} any change of trivialisation has the form $\varphi\mapsto\varphi e^{s_0+it_0}\gamma'$ where $\gamma'\in\Gamma_-$.
+By Remark \ref{rem:gamma} this only alters $f$ by congruence.
 Further, a change of local parameter $\zeta$ amounts to rescaling the parameter $z$ in the Dirac operator.
 Therefore it is enough to be given $(X,\rho,P,\caL,\fq)$ to have $f$ well-defined up to congruence in $\HP^n$: we may as well take $\psi_W$ to be the global Baker function.
 The condition above that $f$ be well-defined is that $\psi_W$ does not vanish on $\fq$ for any $z\in\C$.
 We can think of $W_\fq$ as the kernel of $n+1$ left $\H$-linear forms $\ev_{Q_0},\ldots,\ev_{Q_n}$ on $W$, where $\ev_Q$ is obtained by extending the map ``evaluation at $Q$'' to all of $W$ (it is straightforward to check that $\ev_{\rho Q}=\ev_Qu$ for some $u\in\H^\times$).
 In this case, in homogeneous coordinates, and up to congruence in $\HP^n$,

 Further, for any $\H$-codimension two subspace $V$ satisfying $W_\fq\subset V\subset W$ we obtain a projection of $f$ onto $\P(W/V)\simeq\HP^1$, which will be a conformal immersion provided $V$ is well-positioned in $W$.
 Equally, this arises from a well-positioned two $\H$-dimensional linear system in the dual space $(W/W_\fq)^*$.